Home

 7. What Is a Wheel Cylinder Rebuild Kit?

+The wheel cylinder can also be rebuilt by mechanics instead of replaced.
 It can cost slightly less than a replacement and is sometimes needed for custom or classic cars.

 A “wheel cylinder rebuild kit” is just a rebuild kit that has all the parts (pistons, seals, etc.) needed to rebuild the wheel cylinder of your specific vehicle year, make, and model.